Openscapes/teaching-learning-resources/README.md

 # Learning with/from/for the Openscapes Community

-We are using [this repo's Issues](https://github.com/openscapes/teaching-learning-resources/issues) to point to specific tools or learning resources for open, reproducible, inclusive science.
+We are using this repo's [Issues](https://github.com/openscapes/teaching-learning-resources/issues) to point to specific tools or learning resources for open, reproducible, inclusive science.

+Also, see our public [Openscapes Zotero library](https://www.zotero.org/groups/4118402/openscapes/library)

 <br>
 <br>